cilium/cilium/Documentation/cmdref/cilium-agent.md

       --tofqdns-enable-dns-compression                       Allow the DNS proxy to compress responses to endpoints that are larger than 512 Bytes or the EDNS0 option, if present (default true)
       --tofqdns-endpoint-max-ip-per-hostname int             Maximum number of IPs to maintain per FQDN name for each endpoint (default 50)
       --tofqdns-max-deferred-connection-deletes int          Maximum number of IPs to retain for expired DNS lookups with still-active connections (default 10000)
+      --tofqdns-max-ips-per-restored-rule int                Maximum number of IPs to maintain for each restored rule (default 1000)
       --tofqdns-min-ttl int                                  The minimum time, in seconds, to use DNS data for toFQDNs policies. (default 3600 )
       --tofqdns-pre-cache string                             DNS cache data at this path is preloaded on agent startup --tofqdns-proxy-port int                               Global port on which the in-agent DNS proxy should listen.
 Default 0 is a OS-assigned port.